Whether women should train like men or not is a never-ending a hotly-debated topic that often divides the opinions of many fitness enthusiasts.

 Women Have Healthier Body Fat Distribution Than Men

 Most women do better on a diet with higher fat.
-Due to having a higher fat percentage than men, women tend to utilize fat as primary energy sources.
+Due to having a higher fat percentage than men, women tend to utilize fat as a primary energy source.

 In connection to this, one study expounded that women oxidize lesser protein and carbohydrates but rather oxidize more lipids than other men during endurance training.